Why Timely Treatment Matters: Eating Disorders Early Intervention

 What are the early signs of an eating disorder?

 Despite the differences between the three most common eating disorders, they tend to share some common early warning signs, such as a sudden or increasing preoccupation with food, dieting, and body image.
-See below for more potential warning signs of these three eating disorders.
+See below for more potential warning signs of three eating disorders.
 Remember also that if you’re experiencing any type of psychological challenges, whether food-related or not, it can be important to seek support.

 Anorexia nervosa

 Anorexia nervosa is characterized by an intense fear of gaining weight, leading to self-imposed starvation and, in many cases, excessive weight loss.
 The early eating disorder symptoms of anorexia often begin with an obsession with dieting and calorie counting and an extreme preoccupation with body image.
-Individuals may start to avoid certain foods or entire food groups, often claiming to be on a "health kick" or a "clean eating" regimen.
+Individuals may start to avoid eating certain foods or entire food groups, often claiming to be on a "health kick" or a "clean eating" regimen.
 They may exhibit a noticeable reduction in portion sizes and show distress when faced with eating situations, particularly in social settings.

 Over time, this behavior often escalates to a point where the individual consumes dangerously low amounts of food.
 Physical signs such as sudden and significant weight loss, thinning hair, dry skin, and a constant feeling of coldness, even in warm environments, may become apparent.
 Additionally, people with anorexia may engage in excessive exercise as a means of further controlling their weight.
 The psychological signs of this disorder can include extreme perfectionism, irritability, depression, and withdrawal from friends and activities that they once enjoyed.